xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/index.md

 The main advantages of using the **xPack GNU Arm Embedded GCC** are:

-- a convenient, uniform and portable install/uninstall/upgrade procedure;
-  the same procedure is used for all major platforms (Windows 64/32-bit, GNU/Linux 64/32-bit, macOS);
+- a convenient, uniform and portable install/uninstall/upgrade procedure, the same procedure is used for all major platforms (Windows 64/32-bit, GNU/Linux 64/32-bit, macOS)
-- a convenient integration with Continuous Integration environments, like Travis;
+- a convenient integration with Continuous Integration environments, like GitHub Actions
 - a better integration with development environments like **Eclipse Embedded CDT**.